csstools/mdcss/README.md

 The exports function will then return a processor function, which is the heart of a theme.
 The processor function will receive 3 parameters — `documentation`, the [Documentation](#anatomy-of-documentation) object; `destination`, the [directory](#destination) to write the style guide to; and `result`, the [Result](https://github.com/postcss/postcss/blob/master/docs/api.md#result-class) instance from PostCSS.

-The `documentation` object can be used to put together many different styles of documentation.
-The sky is the limit.
+The `documentation` object contains all parsed documentation with references to the original source code, making it easy to put together many different styles of documentation.

 ---